 UNM Los Alamos is a branch campus of The University of New Mexico, the state’s flagship university.

 UNM Los Alamos offers a number of outstanding programs and services to meet a variety of student needs and interests.
-We offer certificate programs and associate degree programs; community education and customized training courses; small business development seminars through our Small Business Development Centers (Los Alamos and Sandoval Counties); Adult Basic Education programs including General Education Development (GED) and English as a Second Language (ESL); and bachelor and graduate degree programs through UNM's Distance Education Program.
+We offer certificate programs and associate degree programs; community education and customized training courses; small business development seminars through our Small Business Development Centers (Los Alamos and Sandoval Counties); Adult Basic Education programs including High School Equivalency credential (HSE) and English as a Second Language (ESL); and bachelor and graduate degree programs through UNM's Distance Education Program.

 The University of New Mexico began its presence in Los Alamos in 1956 with the establishment of the UNM Los Alamos Center for Graduate Studies.
 The Graduate Center has been in continuous operation since that time.
 It has a distinguished history of offering graduate degrees in scientific, engineering, management, and health-related fields.
 The first significant UNM undergraduate offerings in Los Alamos began with the establishment of the University of New Mexico Residence Center in Los Alamos in the fall of 1970.
 In 1973, the University of New Mexico Northern Branch College came into existence with Los Alamos as one of its campuses.
 In 1977, as a result of Legislative action, the UNM Northern Branch College was absorbed into Northern New Mexico Community College (NNMCC).
 In 1980, after a local referendum and BEF and Legislative approval, the Los Alamos Branch Campus of the University of New Mexico was founded.
 It began operations on July 1, 1980, in the Little Valley School on Orange Street.
 The new Director assumed his duties at that time, and several key NNMCC employees were transferred to the UNM Los Alamos Branch College, which subsequently assumed the informal title of UNM Los Alamos, abbreviated UNM-LA.